sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 3. **Portability:** Docker containers are highly portable.
 They package an application and its dependencies into a single image that can run consistently on any system that supports Docker, regardless of the underlying infrastructure.

-4. **Start-up Time:** Containers have a fast start-up time, typically measured in seconds.
-This makes them suitable for microservices architectures and dynamic scaling.

-5. **Resource Efficiency:** Because containers share the host OS kernel and use less overhead, they are more resource-efficient than VMs.
+4. **Resource Efficiency:** Because containers share the host OS kernel and use less overhead, they are more resource-efficient than VMs.
 Multiple containers can run on the same host without significant performance degradation.

-6. **Dependency Management:** Docker uses a Dockerfile and images to manage dependencies and define the application's environment.
+5. **Dependency Management:** Docker uses a Dockerfile and images to manage dependencies and define the application's environment.
 This simplifies the management of dependencies and ensures consistency across different environments.

-7. **Ecosystem:** Docker has a robust ecosystem of tools and services for container orchestration, management, and deployment, such as Docker Compose, Docker Swarm, and Kubernetes (when used in conjunction with Docker containers).

 **Virtual Machines (VMs):**